zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 ### INCONSISTENT-MX-DATA-1
 * Zone: "inconsistent-mx-data-1.zone09.xa."
-  * The name servers respond with MX RRsets that are not equal: one server gives two MX records, while the other one gives just one of the two MX records.
+  * The name servers respond with MX RRsets that are not equal.
+One server gives two MX records, while the other one gives just one of the two MX records.

 ### INCONSISTENT-MX-DATA-2
 * Zone: "inconsistent-mx-data-2.zone09.xa."
-  * Both name servers respond with MX RRsets that are not equal: one server gives one MX record, while the other one gives an MX record with the same mail exchange name but a different preference value.
+  * Both name servers respond with MX RRsets that are not equal.
+One server gives one MX record, while the other one gives an MX record with the same mail exchange name but a different preference value.

 ### INCONSISTENT-MX-DATA-3
 * Zone: "inconsistent-mx-data-3.zone09.xa."
-  * Both name servers respond with MX RRsets that are not equal: one server gives two MX records, while the other one gives two MX records that list the same mail exchange names but with different preference values, such that when sorting by preference value, the mail exchanges are in a different order than the first server’s MX RRset.
+  * Both name servers respond with MX RRsets that are not equal.
+One server gives two MX records, while the other one gives two MX records that list the same mail exchange names but with different preference values.

 ### MIXED-TTL-1
 * Zone: "mixed-ttl-1.zone09.xa."